phpservermon/phpservermon/README.rst

 * Diagnostic reports now run automatically every Friday at 1pm with updated incident summaries.
 * Added a monitoring checklist to help teams plan server coverage.

-PHP Server Monitor is a script that checks whether your websites and servers are up and running.
+REMITK MONITORING is a script that checks whether your websites and servers are up and running.
 It comes with a web based user interface where you can manage your services and websites, and you can manage users for each server with a mobile number and email address.